Juel07/counter/README.md

 ### General info

-(work in progress) A number counter that will update itself as you click the + or - button.
+Simple Counter - The count displayed will increment/decrement as you click the + or - button.
+The count will not decrement below zero.

 ### To view